Hardhat-Enterprises/Deakin-Detonator-Toolkit/README.md

 ## What is the Deakin Detonator Toolkit?

-In its simplest definition, Deakin Detonator Toolkit is a penetration testing toolkit.
+In its simplest definition, the Deakin Detonator Toolkit is a penetration testing toolkit.
 The toolkit allows you to use a variety of tools, without needing the "know-how" of each command.

 # 🛠️ Exploit Development